davidlday/davidlday.github.io/about/index.md

 I like scary movies.
 My older brother and I used to watch [Fritz the Night Owl](http://www.fritzlives.com/)'s Double Chiller Theater every Friday night.
 It was the most amazing thing I'd ever discovered.

 I also read a lot as a kid, spending hours on end at the library reading anything dark and sticky, like candy for the brain.
-Now I'm all grown up, married to a lovely wife, and father to two awesome little boys.
+Now I'm all grown up, married to a lovely wife, and father to two awesome sons.
 Between family, writing, and the day job I keep pretty busy.
 But I still make time for books and the occasional B movie.

 My favorite quote of all time: